tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 #### Functionality Required of Consensus Nodes

 - It MUST select a cryptographic key pair used for identification on the Tari Communication network.
-- A CN MAY request the peer addresses of CNs with similar node ids from other CNs to extend their local routing table.
+- A CN MAY request the peer addresses of CNs with similar node IDs from other CNs to extend their local routing table.
-- If a CN is a VN, then a node id MUST be obtained by registering on the Base layer.
+- If a CN is a VN, then a node ID MUST be obtained by registering on the Base layer.
-- If a CN is a BN, then a node id MUST be derived from the nodes identification public key.
+- If a CN is a BN, then a node ID MUST be derived from the nodes identification public key.
 - A new CN MUST submit a joining request to the Tari communication network so that the nodes peer address can be added to the routing table of neighbouring peers in the network.
-- If a CN receives a new joining request with a similar node id (within a network selected threshold), then the peer address specified in the joining request MUST be added to its local routing table.
+- If a CN receives a new joining request with a similar node ID (within a network selected threshold), then the peer address specified in the joining request MUST be added to its local routing table.
 - When a CN receives an encrypted message, the node MUST attempt to open the message.
-- When a CN receives an encrypted message that the node is unable to open, and the destination node id is known then the CN MUST forward it to all connected peers that have node ids that are closer to the destination.
+- When a CN receives an encrypted message that the node is unable to open, and the destination node ID is known then the CN MUST forward it to all connected peers that have node IDs that are closer to the destination.
 - When a CN receives an encrypted message that the node is unable to open and the destination node is unknown then the CN MUST forward the message to all connected peers.
 - A CN MUST have the ability to verify the content of unencrypted messages to limit the propagation of spam messages.
-- If an unencrypted message is received by the CN with a unspecified destination node id, then the node MUST verify the content of the message and forward the message to all connected peers.
+- If an unencrypted message is received by the CN with a unspecified destination node ID, then the node MUST verify the content of the message and forward the message to all connected peers.
-- If an unencrypted message is received by the CN with an specified destination node id, then the node MUST verify the content of the message and forward the message to all connected peers that have closer node ids.
+- If an unencrypted message is received by the CN with an specified destination node ID, then the node MUST verify the content of the message and forward the message to all connected peers that have closer node IDs.
 - A CN MUST have the ability to select a set of peer connections from its routing table.
 - Connections with the selected set of peers MUST be maintained by the CN.
 - A CN MUST have a mechanism to construct encrypted and unencrypted joining requests, discovery requests or data messages.
-- A CN MUST construct and provide a list of peer addresses from its routing table that is similar to a requested node id so that other CCs and CNs can extend their routing tables.
+- A CN MUST construct and provide a list of peer addresses from its routing table that is similar to a requested node ID so that other CCs and CNs can extend their routing tables.
 - A CN MUST keep its routing table up to date by removing unreachable peer addresses and adding newly received addresses.
-- It MUST have a mechanism to determine if a node id was obtained through registration or was derived from an identification public key.
+- It MUST have a mechanism to determine if a node ID was obtained through registration or was derived from an identification public key.

 #### Functionality Required of Consensus Clients

 - It MUST select a cryptographic key pair used for identification on the Tari Communication network.
-- It MUST have a mechanism to derive a node_id from the self-selected identification public key.
+- It MUST have a mechanism to derive a node ID from the self-selected identification public key.
-- A CC must have the ability to construct a peer address that links its identification public key, node id and an online communication address.
+- A CC must have the ability to construct a peer address that links its identification public key, node ID and an online communication address.
-- A new CC MUST broadcast a joining request with its peer address to the Tari communication network so that CNs with similar node ids can add the peer address of the new CC to their routing tables.
+- A new CC MUST broadcast a joining request with its peer address to the Tari communication network so that CNs with similar node IDs can add the peer address of the new CC to their routing tables.
-- A CC MAY request the peer addresses of CNs with similar node ids from other CNs to extend their local routing table.
+- A CC MAY request the peer addresses of CNs with similar node IDs from other CNs to extend their local routing table.
 - A CC MUST have a mechanism to construct encrypted and unencrypted joining and discovery requests.
 - A CC MUST maintain a small routing table of Tari Communication network peers with which ad hoc connections can be established.
 - As the CC becomes aware of other CNs and CCs on the communication network, the CC SHOULD extend its local routing table by including the newly discovered CCs or CNs contact information.